 Like any first role in a new field, it’ll be mind blowing, maybe ‘not-what-the-pamphlet-said’ and potentially hard to keep up.
 But challenges are the best part about personal growth – particularly in your career.

 So if you want to know what it’s really like, then strap in.
-We tracked down three software engineers working at some of Australia’s foremost software-centric companies to share their experiences.
+We tracked down four software engineers working at some of Australia’s foremost software-centric companies to share their experiences.

 What’s it like to work on software projects?